Supportive Environment, Strong Relationships

 Perennially ranked among the nation’s best music schools, UNC has a diverse voice program that runs the full gamut of genres and styles.
 We stage two full operas with orchestra every year, run four choruses that provide performance opportunities, and offer you chances to perform in a wide variety of styles.
 You’ll also get hands-on training in vocal pedagogy to round out your skills and prepare you to teach in a studio or pursue doctoral studies.

-M.M. in Vocal Performance Emphasis
+M.M. in Vocal Performance Concentration

 Take the next step!
 Explore courses, contact information and admission requirements.

 UNC’s voice program includes one-of-a-kind opportunities to build experience that can jump-start your career.
 First and foremost, you’ll work with faculty who are highly accomplished, artistically active and devoted to providing you with strong mentorship and professional guidance.
 In addition, UNC pairs high-level musicianship with advanced expertise in education.
 You’ll develop first-rate skills both as an artist and as a teacher, giving you multiple career pathways.